19. Night Rides / Biking in the Dark

 The following are some of the Monterey County evening and night group ride opportunities that have taken place over the years.
 Check with the organizers for updates, as this post has NOT been updated in its entirety.

-- Sea Otter Classic had its first night rides in 2013 and 2014—a complimentary recreational ride for all ability levels, with choice of mountain or road course.
-Check with SeaOtterClassic.com for an upcoming night rides.
+• Sea Otter Classic had its first night rides in 2013 and 2014—a complimentary recreational ride for all ability levels, with choice of mountain or road course.
+Check with SeaOtterClassic.com for any upcoming night rides.

 Possible eve/night group ride ops:

-- Pacific Grove Holiday Parade of Lights has included, for example, the “family bikes” AKA surreys, rented by local bike companies.
+• Pacific Grove Holiday Parade of Lights has included, for example, the “family bikes” AKA surreys available as rentals from local bike rental companies.

 Monterey County’s NorCal mountain bike teams, like Monterey Composite (above) and Salinas High and Palma High (see all three teams in Serious Cyclists) are fortunate to have a safe setting for night-training–even though (since Fort Ord’s mountain bike trails are normally closed at sunset), it’s all pavement.